 "You better get going then," Amanda told him, "Clearly not business you know too much about."
 He was about to step forward, when Amanda pulled out a gun from her coat and pointed it at him, "We don't want your drugs, we don't want your shite, we don't want trouble.
 Leave.
 You've played your part, now get moving."

-The escort raised his hands, his nonchalance and unsurprised behaviour shocking both Han and Lisa, and backed away.
+The escort raised his hands, his nonchalance and unsurprised behavior shocking both Han and Lisa, and backed away.

-Amanda lowered her firearm and said, "Oh, and you touch our cab and I'll be sure to break your arm," she kicked the door, instead of knocking on it, "But I've left your tip on the doorstep of this building.
+Amanda lowered her firearm and said, "Oh, and you touch our cab and I'll be sure to break your arm," she kicked the door with the tip of her foot, instead of knocking on it, "But I've left your tip on the doorstep of this building.
 If you're lucky, it's still there."

 The door swung open as the escort zoomed down the stairs, his dangerous rush down the stairs sounding like he was falling rather than running.
 Amanda put away the gun.